Call for Learning Grants

 Deadline for Submission of Application

 The Adaptation Fund Board accepts and considers project proposals for Learning Grants twice a year.
 The proposals are considered at the regular meetings of the Board.
-For the proposals to be considered at the Board’s 34th meeting (October 2019), they should be submitted no later than 5 August 2019.
+The next submission deadlines can be found under Apply for Funding and on the calendar on this website.

 Kindly also consider the additional guidance for submitting a request for a learning grant proposal appended as Annex 1 to the application form.